JLRipley314/teuk-fortran-2020/README.md

 ## Citation

+There is a zenodo link at the top of this README, if you would like to directly cite the code.

-If you use this code, please cite:
+If you use this code, please cite the following two papers, which describe the algorithm and methods in detail:
 ```
 @article{Ripley:2020xby,
     author = "Ripley, Justin L. and Loutrel, Nicholas and Giorgi, Elena and Pretorius, Frans",